Finding out about the death

 Deaths in disasters abroad

 If the deceased has been killed in a disaster abroad, ask the Foreign and Commonwealth Office for help.
 Its staff will provide support and advice.
-The main phone number is:

 The deceased will need to be identified and you may be asked for information about them including a physical description, name and address of the person's UK doctor or dentist.
 The police may also need a photograph and/or fingerprint samples from the deceased's house.